Ker Baillie-Hamilton

 Ker Baillie-Hamilton CB (13 July 1804 – 6 February 1889) was a British colonial administrator.
 He was born in Cleveland, England, and died in Tunbridge Wells, England.

-Hamilton was educated at the Royal Military College, Woolwich, where he went on to serve in Mauritius and the Cape of Good Hope.
-In 1846 became governor of Grenada.
+Hamilton was educated at the Royal Military College, Woolwich, where he went on to serve in India in 1822, Mauritius and the Cape of Good Hope.
+In 1836, he married Emma Blair.

+In 1846 became Lieutenant Governor of Grenada.
 Beginning in 1851 he was the administrator of Barbados and the Windward Islands.
-In 1852 Hamilton was appointed governor of Newfoundland.
+In 1852, Hamilton was appointed governor of Newfoundland.

 Hamilton antagonized the Newfoundland Liberal Party by impeding the decision of the British government in 1854 to grant responsible government.
-He was quickly transferred by the colonial office and appointed governor of Antigua and the Leeward Islands in March 1855.
-He was appointed a Companion of the Order of the Bath in the 1862 Birthday Honours.
+He was quickly transferred by the colonial office, and appointed governor of Antigua and the Leeward Islands in March 1855.
+He was appointed a Companion of the Order of the Bath (C.B.) in the 1862 Birthday Honours.

+Baillie Hamilton died on 16 March 1889 in Tunbridge Wells.
+He was survived by five daughters, including Baroness Lilford.